 The build also is subject to a deadline, meaning construction must be completed by the specific time frame indicated in the construction agreement.

-As property values continue to climb on existing homes, turn-key constructions become more lucrative assuming construction costs remain reasonable.
+As property values continue to climb on existing homes, Turnkey Construction Projects become more lucrative assuming construction costs remain reasonable.

-Benefits to Buying a Turn Key Constructed Home
+Benefits to Buying a Turnkey Construction Project Home

 Lenders will require a completion certificate from the appraiser.
 The appraiser signs off all the work that has been completed to the specifications outlined in the construction agreement.